-By Chris Pickett, Prachee Avasthi and Jessica Polka
+By Chris Pickett (Rescuing Biomedical Research), Prachee Avasthi (University of Kansas Medical Center), and Jessica Polka (ASAPbioI)

 The retention, promotion, and tenure (RPT) process is a critical part of a faculty member’s career, during which they are ostensibly evaluated on scholarship, teaching, and service.
 However, a faculty member’s funding and publication track records are typically weighted more heavily as indicators of productivity.
 As a result, flawed metrics of teaching and service persist.

 For example, student evaluations of teaching (SETs) poll students to determine the effectiveness of a faculty member in teaching course material, and are intended to reveal how the faculty member contributes to the institution’s teaching mission.
 However, SETs are clearly biased against women and underrepresented minorities: female faculty and those from underrepresented backgrounds often receive poorer SET scores than male faculty from well-represented populations, even when other assessments of teaching ability indicate they are of equivalent quality.

 The SET has dominated evaluations of teaching, but universities are beginning to implement new methods of teaching evaluation.
 Three universities—the University of Massachusetts Amherst, the University of Kansas, and the University of Colorado Boulder—have partnered to launch TEval, an effort to pilot programs that develop more effective teaching evaluation practices.
 In addition, primarily undergraduate institutions with a mission centered on teaching rather than research may have developed alternative methods of evaluating teaching that could be adapted to larger institutions.